Super Bowl VIII: Playoffs

 The Vikings earned their second appearance in the Super Bowl after defeating the wild card Washington Redskins, 27–20, and the NFC East champion Dallas Cowboys, 27–10, in the playoffs.
 Meanwhile, the Dolphins defeated the AFC Central champion Cincinnati Bengals 34–16 in the divisional round, and the AFC West Champion Oakland Raiders, 27–10 for the AFC Championship.
 The Dolphins were the first team to appear in three consecutive Super Bowls.
 Just as in the regular season, Miami relied primarily on their run game in the playoffs, racking up 241 rushing yards against Cincinnati and 266 vs the Raiders.
 The ground game was particularly crucial against Oakland, as it enabled them to win despite completing just 3 of 6 passes for 34 yards in the game.

 Super Bowl notes

 This was the first Super Bowl in which a former AFL franchise was the favorite.
 The 1970 AFC champion Baltimore Colts had been the favorite in Super Bowl V, but they were an original NFL franchise prior the 1970 merger.
+Despite Miami being favored, Sports Illustrated predicted a Dolphin loss for the third consecutive year.